Quilting Color Schemes for the Modern Quilter

 Another way to use analogous colors is to create an ombre effect (with more variety than a classic monochromatic ombre).
 Since the colors are sitting right next to one another on the color wheel, you know they will blend perfectly, creating a beautiful overall look.

-Split-Complementary Quilt Color Schemes
+Split-Complementary Color Schemes for quilts

 A split-complementary color scheme is kind of like a crossover between a complementary color scheme and an analogous color scheme.
 Basically, you take two complementary colors and add a couple of neighbors to one of the chosen colors.